 Using forward rendering means that there is no G-Buffer for me to use and therfore I have to find another way around.

-In order to achieve the cel-shading effect, I replicated the phong model and created a material function that converts the input color to cel-shading color.
-Artists can easily use it on any object they want or even any part of the texture they want.
+In order to achieve the cel-shading effect, I replicated the phong model and created a material function that converts the input color and textures to cel-shading color.
+I then made a master material using this material function and now artists can easily simply make a material instance of this master material and play with the parameters on the panels.

 One of the main mechanisms of Duolatera is Portals.
 Portals exist through out the whole gameplay and they always appear in pairs.
 If a portal exists in the Overworld, a corresponding portal must also exists in the Underworld on the same spot.
 Players travel between worlds through these portals to solve the puzzles.